adaltas/node-nikita/docs/content/about/tutorial.md

 })
 ```

-### Actions promise
+### Action promise

-Nikita actions always return [Javascript Promise](https://nodejs.dev/learn/understanding-javascript-promises).
-To access the action's output, you have to call an asynchronous function and await for the result from Promise.
+Nikita's actions always return [Javascript Promise](https://nodejs.dev/learn/understanding-javascript-promises).
+To access the action output, you have to call an asynchronous function and "await" for the result from Promise.

 ```js
 // Call asynchronous function